 These companies’ fundamental redefinition of their future reflects the material change in stakeholders’ and society’s expectations of them.
 Being a responsible business is no longer a nice-to-have; it’s critical to survival.

 Now, extractives businesses must also reflect on how being responsible impacts their corporate portfolios.

 In 2015, Monitor Deloitte introduced the ‘advantaged portfolio’ concept – finding that the most successful portfolios exhibit three broad characteristics:

 In recent years, however, the voice and influence of stakeholders – such as investors, governments, media, employees and consumers have grown louder.
 They want businesses to be more responsible.
 The sentiment has risen up the board agenda too, and is now considered a strategic priority by many companies – helping create and protect organizational value.
 This focus will be even more prevalent as the world recovers from COVID-19.

 In this environment, a successful portfolio is also one that reflects companies’ aspirations.
 Acting responsibly will also bolster all three advantaged portfolio characteristics.

 The concept of an advantaged portfolio is particularly complex for the extractives industry.
-Commodities are at the heart of industrialisation and building a modern world.
+Commodities are at the heart of industrialization and building a modern world.
 For example:

 Looking ahead, the low-carbon transition will bring a new future of energy.
-Fluctuations in the energy sector over the last decade are set to continue, with increasing global energy demand and climate change accelerating the need to decarbonise.
-New challenges and opportunities will arise as the global energy mix continues to change – forming new ecosystems and requiring growth in technology and infrastructure.
+Fluctuations in the energy sector over the last decade are set to continue, with increasing global energy demand and climate change accelerating the need to decarbonize.
+New challenges and opportunities will arise as the global energy mix continues to change – forming new ecosystems, and requiring growth in technology and infrastructure.